Written By VDCI Team

-Awareness of aerial application has increased this summer with the threat of Zika virus and an elevated risk of West Nile virus transmission throughout many parts of the country.
-Aerial applications can be an important component of an integrated mosquito management (IMM) program and are most often performed when the risk of vector-borne disease transmission is elevated.
+Aerial applications can be an important component of an Integrated Mosquito Management (IMM) program and are most often performed when the risk of vector-borne disease transmission is elevated.
 As municipalities and mosquito abatement districts gain a better understanding of the specific disease risks in their communities, our team continues to stay on the cutting edge of technology, utilizing fixed wing or rotary wing aircraft for each specific job to effectively target larval and adult mosquitoes.

 VDCI is proud to have been working with the Sacramento-Yolo Mosquito and Vector Control District since 2005.
 We serve our partner with fixed wing aircraft that allow our teams to cover an extensive area that could be difficult to treat on the ground.
 Since the beginning of our partnership, our work there has expanded to surrounding counties.
 Today, VDCI supplies a dedicated fixed winged aircraft to Sac-Yolo and three additional contiguous counties of Placer, San Joaquin, and Stanislaus.
 In August, these counties began to see an increased presence of West Nile Virus in their mosquito populations and VDCI brought in additional aircraft to respond to the increased risk of disease transmission.
 In August alone, we treated 475,000 acres to control adult mosquito populations, which brought our total for the year to over 1.1 million acres in these California counties.